-When adolescents live with their parents, it is generally fairly easy to know what they are up to from day to day.
+When adolescents live with their parents, it is generally fairly easy to know what they are up to from day today.
 It is normal for adolescents to experiment with drugs and alcohol to some degree, especially when peer pressure is involved.
 For parents who live with their children, it usually isn’t difficult to tell when a problem has developed.
 For adult children in their 20s and 30s, however, it can be more difficult to recognize a substance abuse problem.
-If you are worrying about your child’s drug or alcohol use, chances are there is a good reason behind your concern.
+If you are worried about your child’s drug or alcohol use, chances are there is a good reason behind your concern.

 Is My Concern Justified?

 It is natural for parents to worry about their children, even when they are adults.
 For this reason, many parents second-guess their worries.
 They may be concerned that their child drinks or uses drugs too much, but then in the next moment dismiss their concerns and think, “Well, it’s normal for young people to drink a lot!”
 It is important to remember that if you are concerned at all, then some type of behavior has likely alerted you to a problem.

 Substance use disorders are serious mental health conditions.
 They also tend to get progressively worse over time if no help is sought.
 Even if you think you may be making a mountain out of a molehill, it actually might be a good thing if you’ve recognized the earliest signs of a budding addiction.
 Moreover, even if your concern turns out to be unjustified, it is always better to be safe than sorry.

 Yes!
 It may be tempting to dismiss substance abuse as silly or excessive behavior, but substance use disorders can actually have quite serious consequences.
 The majority of addictions begin during adolescence.
 During this time, the brain is still developing.
 Drug and alcohol abuse at this time can therefore lead to permanent changes in the brain’s neural pathways.
 Substance abuse during youthful brain development can cause changes in the brain’s ability to perform a number of tasks, including:

 - Managing emotions